cheersphilip/csfl/README.md

 csfl
 ====

-Customer Services Call Frequency Log, using CANVAS.
+Customer Services Call Frequency Log, using <canvas>.

 we needed a way for customer services to record the number of calls coming into the call center, for each service team and interaction.